This post will show how to quickly fix a DVD player not reading a disc.

 You insert a disc into your DVD player and hit the Play button.

-The disc takes a long while to load (you may hear a strange ticking sound) and when the loading process is complete, it shows No Disc.
-The disc tray may eject without you doing anything.
+The disc takes a long while to load (you may hear a strange ticking sound).
+When loading is complete, it shows No Disc.
+The disc tray may eject for no reason.

 If this happens on your subsequent attempts with different discs then you have a problem to fix.